Seth Goldman (businessman): Personal life and early career

 Goldman was born in 1965 and was raised in Wellesley, Massachusetts.
 He is Jewish.
-His father is the economist Marshall Goldman, and his mother, Merle Goldman, is a professor of Chinese history at Boston University.
+His father is the economist Marshall Goldman, and his mother, Merle Goldman, was a professor of Chinese history at Boston University.
 Goldman graduated from Noble and Greenough School in 1983.

 Goldman attended Harvard University, where he studied government affairs and was a student athlete, competing in cross country running and track and field.
-During his freshman year, he lived in Straus Hall, where Peter Chiarelli was one of his roommates.
+During his freshman year, he lived in Straus Hall, where NHL executive Peter Chiarelli and Canadian Prime Minister Mark Carney were his roommates.
 After graduating in 1987, he taught English for a year in Russia and at a Beijing university.
 Afterwards, he worked on Michael Dukakis' presidential campaign in 1988.
 He then served for three years as a deputy press secretary for Dukakis' running mate, United States Senator Lloyd Bentsen of Texas.
 According to the Boston Herald, he exited the political arena and enrolled in the Yale School of Management after determining that "private enterprise could promote the public good".

 Goldman was a volunteer for Americorps.
 He interned for the United States Department of State.

 Goldman married Julie Farkas in 1990, whom he met while working on Lloyd Bentsen’s vice presidential campaign.
 After they met they both did work at the cooperative school in Moscow where they both taught English.
 He has three sons.
-Goldman and his family are vegetarians.
+Goldman and his family are vegans.

 After graduating from the Yale School of Management in 1995, he worked at the mutual fund company Calvert Investments, which concentrates on socially conscious investments.
 He served as a vice president for the company.